artefactual/atom-docs/user-manual/import-export/csv-import.rst

    .. image:: images/object-type-terms.*
       :align: right
-      :width: 15%
+      :width: 10%
       :alt: terms in the physical object type taxonomy

    We have discovered a bug in AtoM 2.0 related to the `physicalObjectType` column in our CSV import - if physical location data is included in your CSV, values in this field **must** conform to the default AtoM values for the import to succeed.
-We have included a diagram of the default terms (shown at right) for reference.
-We hope to fix this bug in a future release of AtoM, and have filed an issue
+We have included a diagram of the default terms (shown at right - click to enlarge) for reference.
+You can also view more information about the default terms on our :ref:`physical-storage` page.

-   (`#6755 <https://projects.artefactual.com/issues/6755>`__) to track work
-   done to resolve the issue.
+   We hope to fix this bug in a future release of AtoM, and have filed an issue (`#6755 <https://projects.artefactual.com/issues/6755>`__) to track work done to resolve the issue.